armenhovsepian/DelegateDemos/README.md

 Delegates are reference type.
 ***Delegate follows the observer pattern.***

+Consider the delegate as a callback.
+A callback is a function that is passed as an argument to another function.
+Usually, the callback is then invoked at some point within the outer function.

 ## Different ways to initiate delegates
 1. Named methods
 2. Lambda expressions